CreateSpace is DEAD. Here's what you need to know.

 Finally, a note on your metadata: KDP will offer you seven keyword fields, in contrast to the five that CreateSpace provided.
 That’s a great chance for added discoverability, so be sure to use them wisely.
 You can discover more about Amazon algorithms and ways to use them to your advantage in this free course.

-What are alternatives to KDP Print that you can explore?
+What are alternatives to KDP Print?

 Of course, you may also decide that this is the perfect time to branch out and learn what exists beyond Amazon.
 Several other companies offer reputable print-on-demand services — each with its own pros and cons.
 These include: